ftena/cplusplus-snippets/README.md

 * Some snippets have a makefile and it should be used to compile the code.
 * Use cmake if available

+## Notes

+Some code requires the boost libraries, so it's necessary to have the `BOOST_ROOT` environment varible defined in the system.